Elle-ee/Ellie/README.md

-- 👋 Hi, I’m @Kelzen
+- 👋 Hi, I’m Ellie!
-- 👀 I’m interested in physics, maths, coding, and other STEMmy thingies.
+- 🌱 I’m currently studying physics as an undergrad student @AUTh.
-- 🌱 I’m currently studying physics(undergrad).
+- 👀 I mainly study Cosmic Ray Physics, but I do have some Computational Number Theory projects on the side.
 - 💞️ I’m not really looking to collaborate but thanks for seeing my profile!